mblayman/mattlayman.com/content/blog/2019-09-18-python-alternative-docker.md

-I haven't painted the complete picture, but I hope you have enough of an idea of how to run a single file Shiv app as alternative to a more traditional Python app deployment.
+I haven't painted the complete picture, but I hope you have enough of an idea of how to run a single file Shiv app as an alternative to a more traditional Python app deployment.

 Next, let's compare Docker and Shiv.